 From 2006-2009 he recorded narration for web-based training and tutorials for the US Army Environmental Command (AEC).
 He has also recorded IDs for Umbrella Radio.

-From 2010-2015 he worked for Ciena, the telecommunications technology company, where he recorded and produced narration and audio IDs for web-based training, and also produced short video pieces.
+From 2010-2015 he worked for Ciena, the telecommunications technology company, where he recorded and produced narration and audio IDs for web-based training (Lectora, Storyline, Camtasia), and also produced short video pieces.

-Geoffrey's home studio is equipped with Rode NTK and Shure microphones and Logic Pro software.
+Geoffrey's home studio is equipped with Rode NTK and Shure microphones, SE Reflexion Filter, and Logic Pro software with Apogee One digital interface.

 Geoffrey created TheInverseDelirium Podcast in April 2010, and hosted over eighty short webisodes.
 A scripted spoof of public radio, it was praised by podcasters and fans alike for its sharp sketch-comedy and its sound design.
 It was downloaded over 42,000 times.